 Native to parts of southern China, lychees have long been valued for their sweet flavor.
 The oval-shaped lychee, with its reddish-brown skin, is a symbol of romance in Chinese culture.
-However, fresh lychees can be difficult to find.
+Fresh lychees can be difficult to find.
 This easy smoothie recipes rely on the intense sweet flavor of canned lychees, available in many major supermarkets.

 Lighter in calories than many other canned fruits, canned lychees add sweetness to this smoothie, while soy milk and silken yogurt up the protein, vitamin and mineral content, and add a richer flavor.
 To increase the health benefits of the smoothie even further, try adding a few spinach or kale leaves.
 While altering the appearance, they won't noticeably affect the flavor.